gurman24/GU-Tic-Tac-Toe-06-28-18/README.md

 ![agent and environment chart](https://user-images.githubusercontent.com/22970879/42120041-d7145168-7bd1-11e8-8f11-42546269f56e.png)

-The above chart shows how the Agent and the Environment work in a look -- they are interrelated and they create a long, or maybe even infinite, self-updating process through which reinforcement learning takes place.
+The above chart shows how the Agent and the Environment work in a loop -- they are interrelated and they create a long, or maybe even infinite, self-updating process through which reinforcement learning takes place.
 This kind of model does come with some assumptions that can be explored independently if the reader chooses to do so.

 ----------------------------------------------------------------------------------------------------------------------------------